Dear Foster Families,

 ·No ripped clothing (jeans, shirts)

-·Shorts or pants with exposed underwear and oversized clothes are not appropriate for school and are not to be worn.
+·Shorts or pants with exposed underwear and oversized clothes are not appropriate for school and are not to

 ·Appropriate enclosed shoes need to be worn.
 Sandals, crocs or sock –like footwear, flip-flops, and slippers are not safe or appropriate for school activities.